InsanusMokrassar/ktgbotapi/TelegramBotAPI-extensions-api/README.md

 Common ways to implement this library are presented here.
 In some cases it will require additional steps like inserting of additional libraries (like `kotlin stdlib`).
-In the examples will be used variable `telegrambotapi.version`, which must be set up by developer.
+In the examples will be used variable `telegrambotapi-extensions-api.version`, which must be set up by developer.
 Available versions are presented on [bintray](https://bintray.com/insanusmokrassar/StandardRepository/TelegramBotAPI-extensions-api), next version is last published:

 [![Download](https://api.bintray.com/packages/insanusmokrassar/StandardRepository/TelegramBotAPI-extensions-api/images/download.svg) ](https://bintray.com/insanusmokrassar/StandardRepository/TelegramBotAPI-extensions-api/_latestVersion)